enrifransch/JS-Notes/README.md

 ```

 ## Hoisting
 Context variables declared using the `var` keyword or functions declared using the `function` keyword will have their declarations moved to the top of their scope or `lexical scope`, the global scope.
-This happens in the creation phase before the exectution phase
+This happens in the creation phase before the exectution phase.
+Functions are `fully hoisted` as oposed to variables which are `partilly hoisted`.
 >Global scope for: Browser (`window`) and Node (`global`)
 >Declaring a variable with `let` or `const` does not add it to the global object.
 ```